openphacts/openphacts.github.io/refresh/data-refresh-2.2.md

 Open PHACTS Chemistry Registration Service.

 New versions will be created by Valery.
-Creation of the OCRS data depends on ChEMBL data and other chemistry datasets (which ones?).
+Creation of the OCRS data depends on ChEMBL and WIkiPathways data and other chemistry datasets (which ones?).

-Put into RDF Graph:  `<http://ops.rsc.org>`
+Put into RDF Graph (for version 2.1):  `<http://ops.rsc.org>`

+For version 2.2, ocrs should be put into a different RDF Graph URI.

 # Other Datasets